X3n0m0rph59/precached/_posts/2017-10-21-Status-Update-2.markdown

 The last two weeks largely revolved around the implementation of the I/O tracing and prefetching subsystems.
 Both are now in a working albeit experimental state.
-The precached daemon gained the ability to perform syscall tracing of other processes' I/O activity, utilising the Linux ftrace subsystem.
+The precached daemon gained the ability to perform syscall tracing of other processes' I/O activity, utilizing the Linux ftrace subsystem.
 It logs the performed syscalls to an "I/O trace log" file, and later replays this pre-recorded actions to prime the system's caches.
 In theory, this may improve the responsiveness of your computer by no longer making the workload I/O bound but making it CPU bound